Geotab releases 2021 GHG Emissions Report

 Company's 2021 carbon emissions decreased by 14% from 2019 baseline

-LONDON, Oct.
-12, 2022 /PRNewswire/ -- As a signatory of the Climate Pledge and with its carbon emissions reduction targets validated by the Science Based Targets initiative (SBTi), Geotab Inc. ("Geotab") today announced it has released its 2021 GHG Emissions Report.
+TORONTO, Oct.
+12, 2022 /PRNewswire/ - As a signatory of the Climate Pledge and with its carbon emissions reduction targets validated by the Science Based Targets initiative (SBTi), Geotab Inc. ("Geotab") today announced it has released its 2021 GHG Emissions Report.

 - Geotab's total carbon emissions in 2021 decreased 14% from the 2019 baseline